The benefits of HIIT (high intensity interval training) are so numerous that condensing them down to one list is pretty tough going.

-As a personal trainer, my go-to conditioning approach is HIIT.
-For many of the reasons, I’m going to share in this article.
+As a personal trainer with DECADES experience, my go-to conditioning approach is HIIT.
+In this article, I’m going to share all of the reasons.
 It isn’t because it’s ‘new’, or ‘exciting’ – it’s because it is downright effective.

 My job is to help clients achieve results, not to be entertained (although if you can do both, it’s a bonus!)

 Thankfully, HIIT successfully blends results with endless workout variety.

 To make this easier to consume I’ve broken it down into 4 main sections:

 I’ve included scientific research to back up these claims.
 But I also use my anecdotal observations over my 20-year career as a personal trainer.

 - 6 Physiological benefits of HIIT training (& performance benefits)